 If your entry contains a large amount of inconsistent or undesired formatting, which can happen when pasting text in from external sources, use the Style and Format Cleaner tool (on the Format menu) to "scrub" the text free of formatting.
 The Style and Format Cleaner provides options for choosing what kind of formatting to retain.

 Pressing Enter while typing text inserts a new paragraph.
 Because entries are at their core HTML documents, paragraphs are "HTML style" paragraphs with white space separating them.
 To insert a line break without creating a new paragraph, press Shift+Enter.
+(This is not recommended as it creates very large paragraphs.)

 If you are using the editor to create Bible study handouts or sermon notes, it can be helpful to insert the complete text of Scripture references directly into the document, rather than relying only on verses being linked in the display panels.
 This way, the complete text of the verses is included when you print the entry.